-I'll walk through the steps in creating a Workflow Template below.
+Below, we will walk you through the steps involved in creating a Workflow Template.

 To access your current Workflow templates or to add a new one, go to Manage Your Account:

 On the resulting page, click Workflow Templates under Manage Templates:

 You'll then see any existing Workflow Templates (if any) within your database:

 Note the "filter" and "new" buttons above your existing templates.
 The filter button will allow you to filter which templates are displayed based upon Template Name, their Status, and/or their Category.

 To create a new workflow template, you would click on the button above in the top right corner of the Workflow Templates area that says new.
 You'll then see an Add Workflow Template area:

 Let’s take a look at how you might go about creating an automated workflow process for handling the Client Onboarding Process.
 In the Name box above, you might type “Client Onboarding Process” to give your Workflow Template a name.

 In the Status menu, you can then choose whether your Workflow should be Active, Inactive or Under Construction.
 By default, Workflows are set to Under Construction, so you'll need to change this to Active once you're ready to begin using your new Workflow.
 If for some reason in the future you want to make a Workflow temporarily unavailable (rather than deleting it), you can accomplish this by setting its status to Inactive.
 If it’s going to take you some time to set up your Workflow, you might want to designate it as Under Construction until you have all the pieces in place.
 This will also prevent other database users from attaching a Workflow that is not complete to contacts within your database.